10 Tips for a Perfect Weekend in Sydney

 1. Stay in the area you want to spend your evenings

-Choosing your accommodation is hard at the best of times, but on a short visit, the wrong location can impact your enjoyment.
+Choosing your accommodation is hard at the best of times, but on a quick visit, the wrong location can affect your enjoyment.
 Staying outside the city centre or surrounding “villages” may save you money, but you will lose precious time in transit.

-What’s important to you – a morning beach walk, a range of cafes for breakfast, dining options minutes from your door?
-Waking up to see the icons in your window?
+What’s important to you – a morning beach walk, having a range of cafes to choose from for breakfast, dining options minutes from your door?
+Waking up to see the icons out your window?

-We have a detailed guide on choosing where to stay in Sydney over on our Sydney site however here are 5 options to get you started:
+We have a detailed guide to choosing where to stay in Sydney over on our Sydney site; however, here are five options to get you started: